anitha-2103/Anitha_Thikka/README.md

 ## 🧠 Featured Projects

 ### 🌍 Language Translator
-A real-time translator that converts text or speech between languages using Python and web APIs.
+> A real-time translator that converts text or speech between languages using Python and web APIs.
-**Tech:** Python, Flask, HTML, CSS, JavaScript
+Tech: *Python, Flask, HTML, CSS, JavaScript*

 ### 🎯 Career Recommendation System
-A web app that suggests careers based on students’ skills and interests.
+> A simple web-based app that helps students choose the right career path based on their skills and interests.
-**Tech:** Python, Flask, MySQL, HTML, CSS, JS
+Tech: *Python, Flask, MySQL, HTML, CSS, JS*

 ---